Cost of Living in Denver, CO 2022

 Housing Affordability in Denver

 Housing is almost always your biggest expense when moving to any city.
 Denver is an emerging tech hub attracting an influx of engineers looking for an alternative to the San Francisco Bay Area.
-Because of this, Denver is also turning into remote-worker city.
+Because of this, Denver is also turning into a remote-worker city.
 In fact, Denver ranked #8 in our best cities for remote workers.
-Of course, the surge of highly-paid workers drives up housing prices in the area.
-As a result, in the past five years, Denver rents grew by about 18% over the last five years though have declined slightly over the past twelve months.
+Of course, the surge of highly paid workers drives up housing prices in the area.
+As a result, in the past five years, Denver rents grew by about 18% over the last five years and have increased about 16.85% over the past twelve months.

-To get a better idea of the cost of living in Denver costs $2,288 on average, which is above the national average of $1,101.
-The good news is, Denver is a little more affordable since last year.
-Denver rent prices have decreased by 2.08% compared to a .8% rise in nationwide rents.
+To get a better idea of the cost of living in Denver costs $1,489 on average, which is above the national average of $1,101.
+The bad news is, Denver is a bit more expensive than last year.
+Denver rent prices have increased by 14.1% compared to a 2.5% rise in nationwide rents.

 Not sure how much to spend on an apartment in Denver?
 Do some math and figure out how much you can spend on rent.